maehr/diskriminierungsfreie-metadaten/README.md

 This repository is organized as follows:

 - `manuscript/`: the manuscript of the publication
-- `manuscript/data/`: data files used in the manuscript
+- `manuscript/data/genderopen_gnd_mapping.csv`: the mapping of the Schlagwortindex GenderOpen to the GND
 - `manuscript/media/`: images, logos, etc. used in the manuscript
+- `manuscript/_quarto.yml`: the configuration file for the manuscript
-- `manuscript/index.qmd`: the main document, in markdown format
+- `manuscript/handbuch-diskriminierungsfreie-metadaten.qmd`: the main document, in markdown format
 - `manuscript/custom-reference.docx`: a custom reference document for the manuscript
 - `manuscript/custom.css`: a custom css style sheet for printing
 - `manuscript/references.bib`: the bibliography file for the manuscript